AnAngryPlatapus/crypto-data-store/README.md

 ## Architecture

-Dependency management and kotlin compiler is handled by gradle "*.gralde.kts"
+Dependency management and kotlin compiler are handled by gradle "*.gralde.kts"

 Spring Boot is used for:
   async realtime processing (Flux and Mono interfaces)